- Male reproductive system

-The temporal branches are motor branches of the facial nerve, which emerge from the parotid plexus to innervate the auricular muscles and several facial muscles above the mouth.
-After arising from the parotid plexus located in the parotid gland the temporal branches run ventrally and upwards, and innervate muscles of the auricle - auricularis anterior, auricularis superior - and those muscles of facial expression which are located above the opening of the orbit, such as the frontal belly of occipitofrontalis (or frontalis), orbicularis oculi, and corrugator supercilii muscles.
+After arising from the parotid plexus, the temporal branches run ventrally and upwards towards the temporal area and innervate muscles of the auricle - auricularis anterior and auricularis superior - and those muscles of facial expression which are located above the opening of the orbit, such as the frontal belly of occipitofrontalis (also known as the frontalis), orbicularis oculi and corrugator supercilii.

-The buccal branches are motor branches of the facial nerve that innervate muscles of facial expression located around the nose and the mouth.
-The buccal branches leave the parotid plexus in a fan-shaped manner eventually reaching the area of the mouth and innervating the following muscles of facial expression: zygomaticus, levator labii superioris, levator anguli oris, risorius, buccinator, orbicularis oris, nasalis, and levator labii superioris alaeque nasi.
+The buccal branches leave the parotid plexus in a fan-shaped manner, eventually reaching the area of the mouth and innervating the following muscles of facial expression: zygomaticus major and minor, levator labii superioris, levator anguli oris, risorius, buccinator, orbicularis oris, nasalis and levator labii superioris alaeque nasi.

-The marginal mandibular branch is one of the motor branches of the facial nerve emerging from the parotid plexus, and it innervates facial muscles in the chin area.
-After leaving the parotid plexus, the marginal mandibular branch runs by the base of the mandible, and innervates muscles of facial expression around the chin - depressor labii inferioris, depressor anguli oris, and mentalis.
+After leaving the parotid plexus, the marginal mandibular branch runs by the base of the mandible, and innervates muscles of facial expression around the chin - depressor labii inferioris, depressor anguli oris, as well as the mentalis.